rRMSAnalyzer: package to analyze RiboMethSeq data

 In the following example, both the flanking region’s size of the local coverage and the computation method have been modified:

-# Compute the C-score using different parameters,
+# Compute the C-score using different arguments,

 # including calculation of the local coverage using the mean instead of the median